Atlas-OS/docs/docs/Guides/Call of Duty MW.md

-# Call Of Duty Modern Warfare / Warzone 2 not launching fix
+# Call Of Duty Modern Warfare

 Video tutorial is down at the bottom